abhipreets2/Laptop-Price-Predictor/README.md

 ## About the Project

 This project is aimed at creating a regression model used to predict the price of laptop when provided with the laptop specifications.
 After trying and testing various models XGBoost was selected as the model of choice.
+A user friendly front-end is created using streamlit to make the usage of model easier.

 ## Final Application